YELLOWSTONE NATIONAL PARK WOLVES

 http://ipfieldnotes.org/an-imperfect-safety-net-for-carnivore-conservation/ it set the stage for a famous ecological experiment.
 Working within the Northern Rocky Mountain Recovery Area (NRM), which included Idaho, Montana, and Wyoming, the federal government began to create a recovery plan.
 The plan called for wolf reintroduction in Yellowstone National Park and central Idaho.

-region as they restored this ecosystem from top to bottom.
+In 1995, the reintroduced wolves hit the ground running.
+Scientists were on the ground, carefully documenting the ecological effects wolves sent rippling throughout the region as they restored this ecosystem from top to bottom.
 The subsequent recovery of willows (Salix spp.) and aspens (Populus tremuloides) that elk (Cervus elaphus) had been eating to death in the absence of wolves provides a powerful ecological lesson.

 http://ipfieldnotes.org/wolves-in-a-tangled-bank/